pachacamac/sessg/README.md

 * `--serve [port]` serves the dst folders locally, incrementing the port for each dst
 * `--plugins path [path...]` loads one or more plugins (more on that in the plugin section)

+## Filenames & Generating

+The filename logic is pretty simple:

+* If a file ends with `.page.js` it goes through the generator. `example.page.js` becomes `example.html`.
+* If you need a different extension than `html`, name your file e.g. `sitemap.xml-page.js` and it becomes `sitemap.xml`.
+* All other files, unless they're explicitely excluded, are simply copied.

 ## Plugin System

 I decided to add a simple plugin system that allows you to hook into several events of the static site generation process.